amoore1337/plex-sync-manager/README.md

 1. Implements OAuth2 to allow for authentication/authorization of clients.
 2. Exposes API for clients to facilitate checking out content from the "master" Plex server.
-    * Communication will remain encrypted over SSL
+    * Communication will remain encrypted over SSL.
 3. Allows control over what content clients are allowed to see and download.
 4. Displays detail logs over what content clients are requesting/have downloaded.
 5. Allows revoking of clients and IP blocking.